kimberlylie/population/README.md

-# population
+# Graphing out the populations of the 5 largest cities in Indonesia

-Trying out chart.js to depict a certain area's population.
+Trying out chart.js to depict a few cities in Indonesia's population.